 Things took an awkward turn on the ride home from mass.
 Paige had given two of her Catholic friends from the Newman Center a ride back to Kirksville from the mass so in the van there was three Catholics, one Episcopal (who happened to be Nick, my Episco-PAL,) and me.

-During a lull in the drive I stated “Would if Jesus was gay the whole time, and just saying ‘ah, men?'”
+During a lull in the drive I stated “What if Jesus was gay the whole time, and just saying ‘ah, men?'”

 I chuckled to myself, as I always do when I tell a pun but noted the lack of noise from the rest of the car.
 No one was laughing but me.
 I felt like a buffoon sitting there giggling by myself, and also a little shame for potentially offending four Christians.